kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Common Split Ratios

-Seventy thirty appears often.
+Seventy thirty appears often
-Eighty twenty appears often.
+Eighty twenty appears often
 Data size guides choice

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.